HumeAI/empathic-voice-api-js/packages/react/README.md

 #### `isPaused: boolean`

 Boolean that describes whether the assistant is paused.
+When paused, the assistant will still be listening, but will not send a response until it is resumed.

 #### `fft: number[]`